rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 # Improve your Rails Apps searches with Elasticsearch

 ## Introduction

 When it comes to apps with a lot of data, some SQL queries take more time than expected, especially when we want to search text through several model attributes.
-The most known examples are e-commerces, but this kind of complex queries can happen in any other kind of apps like social media.
+The most known examples are e-commerces, but this kind of complex queries can happen in apps like social media or any other one that implies making suggestions based on user information or interaction with the platform.

-In these cases, we want to retrieve data from our database from a query a user made.
+In these cases, we want to retrieve data from our database given a query a user made.

 It would be reasonable to wait for a user query containing fields from different models’ attributes and in these cases queries start to get complex and inefficient.
 What happens when our models attributes and their relationships start to grow?
 How do we manage user typos in those queries?
 What happens when a user looks for ‘ps4’ instead of ‘playstation 4’?

 We’ll try to answer these and more questions in this post using Elasticsearch in our Ruby on Rails app.

-In this tutorial I will assume you have a basic understanding of Ruby on Rails applications and you have Elasticsearch server installed and a Rails app we will integrate with.
+In this tutorial I will assume you have a basic understanding of Ruby on Rails applications and have Elasticsearch server installed and a Rails app we will integrate with.
 If is not your case, you can [follow the official Elastic documentation]([https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)) and use [our awesome Ruby on Rails boilerplate]([https://github.com/rootstrap/rails_api_base](https://github.com/rootstrap/rails_api_base)).

 ## But first… What is Elasticsearch?

-In their [official web]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/)) they describe Elasticsearch as a “_distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due its scalable and distributed architecture.
+In their [official web]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/)) they describe Elasticsearch as a “_distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due to its scalable and distributed architecture.

 This [open source project]([https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)) was built under the full-featured text search engine [Apache Lucene]([https://lucene.apache.org/core/](https://lucene.apache.org/core/)) and there is where most of the efficient magic happens.